SioKCronin/libertas/HTI/README.md

 ## FEEDBACK

+Between the first and second iterations I conducted the following three user interviews:

 **Patrick [VR Engineer, 35] - Jan 26, 2017**
 * Liked yellow as the hotbed activity color
 * Wanted to see the year bigger to track its change